 - Website Average Lifespan: Most well-designed websites can last about 2 to 3 years before they need a redesign.
 This is true because of the changing tastes, needs, and expectations of visitors as well as the ongoing innovations in the industry.
 I’m sure you’ve come across an old website and immediately had poor thoughts of the business.
 Perception is everything.

-- Amortization: If the average website lasts 2 to 3 years and the average cost is between $4,500 and $9,000 for a small business website, then consider how that equates to an average cost of $2,250 to $4,500, an extremely small cost to your business as the hub of your digital presence (where most of your prospects will be looking for your product or service).
+- Amortization: If the average website lasts 2 to 3 years and the average cost is between $4,500 and $9,000 for a small business website, then consider how that equates to an average cost of $2,250 to $4,500 per year, an extremely small cost to your business as the hub of your digital presence (where most of your prospects will be looking for your product or service).
 The real question to consider is not just the cost, but what new business will my new website generate for my business within that time.
 From our experience, the sales generated by the websites we build for clients eclipses the cost by such a degree that clients want to spend more in order to generate even better results.
 In essence, it becomes a sales multiplier.

 - Recuperating Website Costs: When considering the cost of your website it’s important to determine how quickly you can recuperate the costs.
 Calculate how many sales you have to win via your website in order to recuperate the cost.
 Most businesses recuperate the costs of the website within three months of building it, if not sooner.
 Your website will be designed to generate sales, so if it only takes a few sales to recuperate the cost then it’s an easy decision to move forward quickly and get your online sales engine running.